 Wedding Venue: The Angel Hotel, Abergavenny

-Upon arriving at the The Angel Hotel, we were greeted by the delightful reception staff at check in; we had a quick turn around before dinner and we were in our room in no time.
-One of their spacious executive rooms was allocated and we were greeted with a refreshments tray of Champagne and nibbles, which I can assure you went down a treat after the 4 hour car journey!
-We had time for a quick nosy round before dinner, and came upon beautiful room after beautiful room perfect for your wedding and catering to a number of different party sizes.
-The decoration and interiors both sympathetic to the age of the building, yet modern enough for the 21st century, and very tastefully done, artwork is a main feature throughout the Hotel with local artists and family members of the owners gracing the walls!
+Upon arriving at The Angel Hotel, we were greeted by the delightful reception staff at check-in; we had a quick turn around before dinner and we were in our room in no time.
+One of their spacious executive rooms was allocated and we were greeted with a refreshments tray of Champagne and nibbles, which I can assure you went down a treat after the 4-hour car journey!
+We had time for a quick nosy around before dinner and came upon beautiful room after beautiful room perfect for your wedding and catering to a number of different party sizes.
+The decoration and interiors both sympathetic to the age of the building, yet modern enough for the 21st century, and very tastefully done, the artwork is a main feature throughout the Hotel with local artists and family members of the owners gracing the walls!

 The Angel Hotel has three main areas for use on your wedding day, dependent on the size of your party.
 The Cellar is used for intimate weddings and dinner party’s which could be used for a pre-wedding meal if you are having a bigger affair.
-It seats a cosy 14 people and has the hotels wine cellar as the back drop- this are was a personal favourite of mine!
-Private, beautifully decorated and cosy with loads of ambiance.
+It seats a cosy 14 people and has the hotels wine cellar as the backdrop- this was a personal favourite of mine!
+Private, beautifully decorated and cosy with loads of ambience.

 Brecon Room, The Angel Hotel